Quantum sensing with a spin ensemble in a two-dimensional material

 \section{Abstract}

 Quantum sensing with solid-state spin defects has transformed nanoscale metrology, offering subwavelength spatial resolution with exceptional sensitivity to multiple signal types~\cite{degen2017quantum, aslam2023quantum, du2024single, rovny2024nanoscale}.
 Maximizing these advantages requires minimizing both the sensor-target separation and detectable signal threshold.
-However, leading platforms such as nitrogen-vacancy (NV) centers in diamond suffer performance degradation near surfaces~\cite{kim2015decoherence, sangtawesin2019origins} or in nanoscale volumes~\cite{mcguinness2011quantum, holzgrafe2020nanoscale, miller2020spin}, motivating the search for optically addressable spin sensors in atomically thin, two-dimensional (2D) materials~\cite{lee2022spin, clua2023isotopic, gong2024isotope, stern2022room, stern2024quantum, gao2025single, gottscholl2021spin, gottscholl2021room, sasaki2023magnetic, rizzato2023extending}.
-Here, we present an experimental framework to probe a novel 2D spin ensemble, including its Hamiltonian, coherent sensing dynamics, and noise environment.
-Using a central spin system in a 2D hexagonal boron nitride (hBN) crystal, we fully map the hyperfine interactions with proximal nuclear spins, demonstrate programmable switching between magnetic and electric sensing, and introduce a robust method for reconstructing the environmental noise spectrum explicitly accounting for quantum control imperfections.
-We achieve a record coherence time of 80~$\mu$s and nanotesla-level AC magnetic sensitivity at a 10 nm target distance, reaching the threshold for detecting a single nuclear spin in nanoscale spectroscopy.
-Leveraging the broad opportunities for defect engineering in atomically thin hosts~\cite{ye2019spin, vaidya2023quantum, fang2024quantum}, these results lay the foundation for next-generation quantum sensors with ultrahigh sensitivity, tunable noise selectivity, and versatile quantum functionalities~\cite{aslam2023quantum, du2024single, rovny2024nanoscale}.
+However, leading platforms such as nitrogen-vacancy (NV) centers in diamond suffer from performance degradation near surfaces~\cite{kim2015decoherence, sangtawesin2019origins} or in nanoscale volumes~\cite{mcguinness2011quantum, holzgrafe2020nanoscale, miller2020spin}, motivating the search for optically addressable spin sensors in atomically thin, two-dimensional (2D) van der Waals materials~\cite{lee2022spin, clua2023isotopic, gong2024isotope, stern2022room, stern2024quantum, gao2025single, gottscholl2021spin, gottscholl2021room, sasaki2023magnetic, rizzato2023extending}.
+Here, we present a comprehensive experimental framework to probe a 2D spin ensemble, including its Hamiltonian, coherent sensing dynamics, and noise environment.
+Using a central spin system in a hexagonal boron nitride (hBN) crystal, we fully map the hyperfine interactions with proximal nuclear spins, demonstrate switchable magnetic and electric noise sensing, and introduce a method to accurately reconstruct the environmental noise spectrum explicitly accounting for quantum control imperfections.
+We achieve a record coherence time of 80~$\mu$s under dynamical decoupling, enabling sub-microtesla AC magnetic sensitivity at a 10 nm target distance.
+Leveraging the broad opportunities for defect engineering in atomically thin hosts~\cite{ye2019spin, vaidya2023quantum, fang2024quantum}, these results lay the foundation for next-generation quantum sensors with ultrahigh sensitivity, tunable noise selectivity, and versatile functionalities~\cite{aslam2023quantum, du2024single, rovny2024nanoscale}.

 Solid-state spin systems have emerged as powerful sensing platforms, allowing access to unprecedented regimes in nanoscale magnetic resonance imaging~\cite{aslam2017nanoscale, glenn2018high}, single-molecule spectroscopy~\cite{shi2015single, lovchinsky2016nuclear}, local probing of condensed matter systems~\cite{andersen2019electron, esat2024quantum}, electromagnetic and temperature sensing in living cells~\cite{kucsko2013nanometre, choi2020probing}, and studies of magnetism in geological samples~\cite{fu2014solar, glenn2017micrometer}.
 Leveraging rapid progress in the synthesis and control of 2D materials~\cite{geim2013van, castellanos2022van}, the exploration of optically bright and spin-coherent defects in van der Waals hosts has recently attracted considerable interest~\cite{stern2022room, clua2023isotopic, gong2024isotope, stern2024quantum, gao2025single, gottscholl2021spin, gottscholl2021room, sasaki2023magnetic, rizzato2023extending}, as their pristine crystallographic structures and versatile engineering potential provide promising routes to preserve quantum coherence while maintaining nanometric spatial resolution.